Pelosi, White House near agreement on coronavirus aid bill

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

 The vast majority of people recover.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to be over it.
+In mainland China, where the virus first exploded, about 81,000 people have been diagnosed and about 64,000 have recovered.

 Trump’s Wednesday announcement of travel restrictions prompted clarifications and criticisms.
 While Trump said all European travel except from Britain would be cut off, Homeland Security officials clarified that the new travel restrictions would apply only to most foreign nationals who have been in the Schengen Area at any point in the 14 days prior to their scheduled arrival to the United States.
 The area encompasses most European countries, among them France, Italy, German, Greece, Austria and Belgium.